School Uniforms and Accessories

 Physical Education Uniforms

-The proper Physical Education uniform must be worn by all students starting in Nursery.
+The proper Physical Education uniform must be worn by all students starting in Pre-Kindergarten.
 Proper running shoes must also be worn.
 All students must have a pair of non-marking Physical Education shoes to help protect the gym floor.
 During gymnastics, students will be barefoot.